• Disease Overview

 Diagnosis

-In some cases, females with WTN4 deficiency come to the attention of physicians due to the failure of menstrual cycles to begin during puberty (primary amenorrhea).
-A diagnosis of WNT4 deficiency may be suspected based upon a thorough clinical evaluation, a detailed patient history and the identification of characteristic symptoms such as an absent or underdevelopment uterus and/or vagina occurring in association with normal external genitalia.
-Molecular genetic analysis can reveal characteristic mutations of the WNT4 gene and confirm a diagnosis of WNT4 deficiency.
+Doctors may consider a diagnosis of WTN4 deficiency in a female who has not started her menstrual cycle when puberty begins (primary amenorrhea).
+A female can be diagnosed with WNT4 deficiency after a thorough clinical evaluation, a detailed patient history and the identification of characteristic symptoms like having an absent or underdevelopment uterus and/or vagina while having normal external genitalia.
+Molecular genetic testing that shows a disease-causing variant of the WNT4 gene confirms a diagnosis of WNT4 deficiency.

-Specialized imaging techniques including ultrasonography and magnetic resonance imaging (MRI) may be used to aid in a diagnosis of WNT4 deficiency.
+Specialized imaging techniques including ultrasonography and magnetic resonance imaging (MRI) may be used to help in a diagnosis of WNT4 deficiency.
 An ultrasound records echoes of high-frequency sound waves to produce a detailed image of deep structures within the body.
-An ultrasound can depict the uterus and vagina.
-It can also be used to evaluate the kidneys.
-An ultrasound is a simple, noninvasive procedure that lacks radiation.
-An MRI uses a magnetic field and radio waves to produce cross-sectional images of particular organs and bodily tissues.
+An ultrasound can show the uterus and vagina.
+It can also be used to check the kidneys.
+An ultrasound is a simple, noninvasive procedure that does not use radiation.
+An MRI uses a magnetic field and radio waves to produce cross-sectional images of specific organs and bodily tissues.
 It is also noninvasive and is generally more sensitive than an ultrasound.
-In addition to evaluating the uterus and vagina, an MRI can simultaneously be used to evaluate the kidney and skeleton.
+An MRI can also be used to check the kidneys and skeleton.

 Karyotyping may be performed to rule out other conditions.
 Karyotyping is used to examine the chromosomes in a sample of cells.
 Females with WNT4 deficiency have a normal 46, XX karyotype.